Ekeu/git-repos-search/README.md

 ## To make it work

+You can see it working online by visiting the deployed [app](https://git-repos-search.vercel.app/)

+##### OR

 1. Create a personal access token on github.
 [Here's how](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)

-2. Create a `.env`` file in the root of the project and add the following key
+2. Create a `.env` file in the root of the project and add the following key

 ````env